apple/swift-distributed-tracing/README.md

 Generally libraries should favor accepting the general `LoggingContext` type, and **not** attempt to wrap it, as it will result in difficult to compose APIs between multiple libraries.
 Because end users are likely going to be combining various libraries in a single application, it is important that they can "just pass along" the same context object through all APIs, regardless which other library they are calling into.

-Frameworks may need to be more opinionated here, and e.g. already have some form of "per request context" contextual object which they will conform to `LoggingContext`. _Within_ such framework it is fine and expected to accept and pass the explicit `SomeFrameworkContext`, however when designing APIs which may be called _by_ other libraries, such framework should be able to accept a generic `LoggingContext` rather than it's own specific type.
+Frameworks may need to be more opinionated here, and e.g. already have some form of "per request context" contextual object which they will conform to `LoggingContext`. _Within_ such framework it is fine and expected to accept and pass the explicit `SomeFrameworkContext`, however when designing APIs which may be called _by_ other libraries, such framework should be able to accept a generic `LoggingContext` rather than its own specific type.

 #### Existing context argument